Interpolatory pointwise estimates for convex polynomial approximation

-A natural question is whether these estimates may be improved if we require the approximating polynomials to interpolate the function at the endpoints, similarly to what was done in the unconstrained case.
-In a recent paper \cite{KLS-mon}, we have investigated this question in the case of monotone approximation of a monotone $f\in C^r$.
-The purpose of this paper is to obtain similar estimates for the convex approximation of a convex function $f\in C^r$.
-In fact, we follow similar ideas and apply some of the construction in that paper.
-Also, one of the important tools that we are using is our recent result \cite{KLSconspline} on convex approximation of $f\in C^r\cap\con$, by convex piecewise polynomials.
+Recently, we were able to show (see \cite{KLS-mon}) that \ineq{classdir} and \ineq{sim2} hold for monotone approximation ($q=1$) if $r\in\N$, $k=2$ and $n\ge\NN(f,r)$, and the main purpose of this paper is to prove an analogous result for convex approximation ($q=2$).
+In fact, we follow similar ideas and apply some of the construction in \cite{KLS-mon}, but there are some additional rather significant technical difficulties that we have to overcome in this case (for example, proofs in the cases for $r=1$ and $r\ge 2$ turn out to be completely different).
+Also, one of the important tools that we are using is our recent result \cite{KLSconspline} on convex approximation of $f\in C^r\cap\con$, by convex piecewise polynomials (see \thm{thm-convex-spline} below).